 This year, I found that proportions that I really enjoyed in 2016 were not relevant to me in 2017.
 I learned this by photographing my me mades for Me Made May or even for ways I made custom garments for myself for Fair Fit Method samples.
 Nothing like a photograph of yourself to really show you if you like an item or not, as it does force you to look at yourself in a more objective way than what a mirror can provide.

 I know I’m biased because it’s my pattern, but having to make so many Fair Fit sample garments for the launch in November really helped me see how much my perceptions of what I like for myself has changed.
 The lines of the pattern create a framework of your body, and while examining photographs I really saw that there are certain proportions that I just am no longer interested in style wise.
 I like a higher waist right now.
 I also like fuller skirts and seem to be consistently choosing 50’s and 60’s silohouttes.

 Examining your proportions is incredibly beneficial and is important to learn for yourself.
-In my years of sewing professionally and teaching, I find that people want to delegate this to another person I was the person folks would ask if I thought something was “right” for them.
-I realized this is not a fun question to answer, because if you are asking, you know something isn’t right and are looking for validation from an expert.
-While that can be helpful to get you started, to build confidence you need to trust your gut.
+In my years of sewing professionally and teaching, I find that people want to delegate this to another person.
+I was the person folks would ask if I thought something was “right” for them.
+I realized this is not a fun question to answer, because usually folks know the answer to this question.
+While that can be helpful to get you started, trusting your gut builds confidence.

 To develop and solidify what I feel works for me, I wear my me mades and keep track of how I feel through the day.
 If I find I’m fussing with an outfit, or scrutinizing it, usually there is something that is just not quite right.
 If you really hone in and focus on that area - not from a self critical place, just an honest one, you will get the answer as to what you feel is or is not working all on by yourself which will build confidence and trust in your own opinions.